samh164/Reactjs-Moments/README.md

   / once open you must split your terminal as there is 2 sides to the app.
 Server and client side

-  / Once you have CD in Cleint and Server side on the terminal you can start the app
+  / Once you have CD in Client and Server side on the terminal you can start the app

   / enter NPM start on both terminals